-Wyke’s A Level Classical Civilisation qualification provides students with a broad and rewarding study of the classical world.
+Wyke’s A Level Classical Civilisation qualification provides you with a broad and rewarding study of the classical world.

-A Level Classical Civilisation requires students to achieve the minimum entry requirements for their chosen pathway plus a minimum of a 5 in GCSE English Language and a 5 in History or Religious Studies (if offered at school.)
-We do not require any experience of studying Classics before, though an interest is important!
+A Level Classical Civilisation requires you to achieve the minimum entry requirements for your chosen pathway plus a minimum of a 5 in GCSE English Language and a 5 in History or Religious Studies (if offered at school.)
+We do not require you to have had any experience of studying Classics before, though an interest is important.

 The World of the Hero

-In this unit we dive into the worlds of two of the greatest classical epics: Homer’s Odyssey and Virgil’s Aeneid.
+In this unit, you will dive into the worlds of two of the greatest classical epics: Homer’s Odyssey and Virgil’s Aeneid.
 These two texts trace the aftermath of the Trojan war and the journeys taken by the Greek Odysseus, who travels home to his faithful wife, and the Trojan Aeneas, who escapes the ruins of his city and must wander in search of a new home.
-Through careful analysis and comparison we will seek to answer some key questions: What does it mean to be the hero of an epic?
+Through careful analysis and comparison you will seek to answer some key questions: What does it mean to be the hero of an epic?
 What do these stories tell us about the societies who first heard them?
 How are our interpretations different more than two thousand years later?

-In our study of Greek theatre we look at two of the most famous Greek tragedies, Oedipus the King by Sophocles and The Bacchae by Euripides, alongside Aristophanes’ satirical comedy The Frogs.
-In addition to this we will look at some of the archaeological and visual materials that have survived from classical antiquity to see how they change and enrich our understanding of these plays.
+In the study of Greek theatre you will look at two of the most famous Greek tragedies, Oedipus the King by Sophocles and The Bacchae by Euripides, alongside Aristophanes’ satirical comedy The Frogs.
+In addition to this you will look at some of the archaeological and visual materials that have survived from classical antiquity to see how they change and enrich our understanding of these plays.

 Love and Relationships